AKJK-Internet-32002/32002/windows-apps-src/design/shell/tiles-and-notifications/adaptive-interactive-toasts.md

 <img alt="Toasts with header" src="images/toast-headers-action-center.png" width="396"/>

-To learn more about using headers, please see [Toast headers](toast-headers.md).
+To learn more about using headers, please see [Notification headers](toast-headers.md).

 ## Adaptive content

-**New in Anniversary Update**: In addition to the content specified above, you can also display additional adaptive content that is visible when the toast is expanded.
+**New in Anniversary Update**: In addition to the content specified above, you can also display additional adaptive content that is visible when the notification is expanded.

 This additional content is specified using Adaptive, which you can learn more about by reading the [Adaptive Tiles documentation](create-adaptive-tiles.md).